bensaadaCanine/terraform-network-layer/README.md

 ## Assignment

 Fork and clone / copy the content of this repository, and complete the tasks below (work closely with the terraform documentation):

+1. Create the prerequisite resources for the backend (AWS bucket+folger, dynamodb table) using the AWS console

 1. Complete the aws_key_pair resource.

 2. Complete the VPC module, mind this requirements: